ToxicPine/planning-win/presentation.md

     Contract->>Client: 9.
 Return complete results
 ```

-The marketplace uses SOL for payments and staking with bonded economic guarantees.
+The marketplace uses USDC for payments and staking with bonded economic guarantees.

 ---